dpmerrell/yahtzee/README.md

 # yahtzee
 A Yahtzee-solving python package and command line tool.

-The algorithm yields the mathematically-guaranteed optimal strategy.
+The algorithm yields the mathematically-guaranteed optimal strategy*.
 That is, it maximizes expected score for a single game of Yahtzee.

 The command line tool (`play_yahtzee`) guides you through a game and advises you on the best moves to make.

 The algorithm assumes "vanilla" rules.
 It attains an average score of 229.638 points.

+***Important caveat**: the algorithm does not account for the 35-point upper section bonus.
+In practice it usually gets the bonus.
+Even when it doesn't, it attains a very high score (the 229.683 average excludes the bonus!).
+A future version may account for the bonus, but it would significantly increase the size of the state space.

 ## Installation